 - Sonography - Peru (Cusco), Tanzania

-Medical missions for pre-meds and pre-nursing students
+Medical missions for pre-med students

-Medical missions for students and professionals
+Medical mission trips for students and professionals

 If you have completed your second year of medical or nursing school, or if you are a qualified healthcare professional, you are are eligible to join IVHQ in these destinations:

 Our IVHQ Volunteer Travel Specialists will offer guidance to help determine which destination would be best suited to your interests and experience, as some of our medical volunteer programs offer opportunities specific to certain skills and medical specialties.
 We are committed to aligning your qualifications and interests with the needs of the local community.
+Please contact us for more information.

 How long can I go on a medical mission trip for?